TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-files-securit-ad.md

 	</video>

-### Search your queries related to Azure Files and AD DS Authentication
+### Search your queries related to Azure Files and AD DS Authentication using the below diagnostic

 Enabling Azure Files with AD DS Authentication is a multi-step process.
 Customers need to review detailed documentation for enabling this feature in terms of prerequisites and actual steps.